orpheus/notes/npm-link.md

 `lib` = `dep` = `@mlg/ui`

-* Pre-Link: For the duration of a development iteration, remove the dev library from `package.json -> dependencies` and from the `webapp/node_modules`.

-> `npm-link` should override any dependency already published

-2. Go into `@mlg-ui` and run `npm-link`.
+1. Go into `@mlg-ui` and run `npm-link`.
 A log should appear of the path where your module was linked to. `npm link` installs the package as a symbolic link in the system's global package location.
  Also add a watch script so that babel will compile on every change.
 Something like: `npx babel script.js --watch --out-file script-compiled.js`

+ > `npm-link` should override any dependency already published

-3. Go into `webapp` and run `npm-link @mlg/ui`.
+2. Go into `webapp` and run `npm-link @mlg/ui`.
 This won't add `@mlg/ui` to your dependency list but will add it to your `webapp/node_modules` where now any changes made to `@mlg/ui` will be automatically reflected in `webapp/node_modules`.